Clarkson-Applied-Data-Science/2025_ia651_chigome_kurira/README.md

 # 2025_ia651_chigome_kurira
-# Analysis of factors influencing laptop prices in the consumer market.
+# Analysis of Factors Influencing Laptop Prices In The Consumer Market.